 NOTES: King David and the kings that succeeded him were descendants of the tribe of Judah.
 The Messiah was to come from this lineage (II Samuel 7:12-17).
 Jesus of Nazareth was a descendant of David (Matthew 1:1, 6; Romans 1:3).
-Most scholars translate the phrase, "until tribute comes of him" as "until he comes to whom it belongs" and interpret it as a reference to the Messiah, the great King of whom David was only a faint shadow or type.
+The phrase, "until tribute comes to him," comes from the Hebrew word shiloh, which most scholars translate as "until he comes to whom it belongs" and interpret as a reference to the Messiah, the great King of whom David was only a faint shadow or type.

-b.
-Numbers 24:17-18 NOTES: In Balaam's final oracle, God gave him a revelation of the rise of the Messiah in the distant future.
-He would not only conquer and rule Moab and Edom, but would also possess and rule over all the nations. c.
-Micah 5:2 NOTES: The prophet Micah predicted that a messianic "Ruler" would be born in the same town as King David (I Samuel 16:1-13).
-However, the Messiah would be greater than David.
-Although He would be a Man from David's line, He would also be God, whose goings forth are from the days of eternity. reg pro II Samuel 7:16, a very special promise is given to David and his house (i.e. his descendants) garding the establishment and endurance of his reign.
-In Luke 1:31-33, it is clear that this omise was fulfilled through Jesus Christ.
-Read both texts; explain how Jesus Christ is the fillment of the promise made to David.
+NOTES: In Balaam's final oracle, God gave him a revelation of the rise of tin the distant future.
+He would not only conquer and rule Moab and Edom in the distant future.
+He would not only conquer and rule Moab and Edom in the distant future.
+He would not only conquer and rule Moab and Edom in the distant future.
+He would not only conquer and rule Moab and Edom also possess and rule over all the nations. c.
+Micah 5:2 NOTES: The prophet Micah predicted that a messianic "ruler" would be same town as King David (I Samuel 16:1-13).
+However, the Messiah would than David.
+Although He would be a Man from David's line, He would al whose goings forth are from the days of eternity. l be greater In II Samuel 7:16, a very special promise is given to David and his house (i.e. his regarding the establishment and endurance of his reign.
+In Luke 1:31-33, it is promise was fulfilled through Jesus Christ.
+Read both texts; explain how Jesus fulfillment of the promise made to David. s clear that this